kpppetr/district-migration-climate-impacts/README.md

 Instructions for use and Demo
 To reproduce all quantitative results reported in the manuscript and SI:

-Load demo data "demo_climate_district_panel.csv" and run the R scripts in the following order:
+Load demo data "demo_data.csv" and run the R scripts in the following order:

 A. code/Descriptives.R
-Generates:
+Generates (when using the full dataset (not the demo)):
 - Table S.1 — Descriptive statistics
 - Figure S.1 — Total number of extreme climate events per district-year
 - Figure S.2 — Histogram of years with positive/negative net migration